CBM · Live Events / Awards London · New York · Florida

 Book your seat at the inaugural ceremony.

-The 2026 inaugural Rural Business Awards is a single-night black-tie ceremony in central London.
+The 2026 inaugural Rural Business Awards is a single-night black-tie ceremony at the National Conference Centre, Birmingham, on Wednesday 4 November 2026.
 As a founding-year programme, founding-partner tables and the founding 100 individual seats receive permanent recognition in the awards' history.
 Prices below are guide-only for the inaugural year and exclude VAT.

 Individual seat